Storyblocks/design-system/components/button.md

 ### Best Practices

-- • Aim to only use 1-2 buttons per page.
+  - Aim to only use 1-2 buttons per page.
 Too many calls to action can cause confusion and make users unsure of what to do next.
-- • If you need to use multiple buttons, avoid using more than one yellow button on a page or placing 2 buttons side by side unless they are in contained cards.
+  - If you need to use multiple buttons, avoid using more than one yellow button on a page or placing 2 buttons side by side unless they are in contained cards.
-- • Use established button colors appropriately.
+  - Use established button colors appropriately.
 For example, stick to using a yellow button for the Sign-up action.

 ### Content guidelines
+  - <i class="material-icons">done</i> Use sentence case for button labels.
-Button labels should be descriptive and predictable.
+  - <i class="material-icons">done</i> Button labels should be descriptive and predictable.
 Also, make the first word of the button's label a verb.
-Examples:

-  - <i class="material-icons">done</i> View all videos
-  - <i class="material-icons">done</i> Load more videos
+Examples: View all videos, Load more videos, Download videos
-  - <i class="material-icons">done</i> Download videos

-Use sentence case for button labels.
+  - <i class="material-icons">close</i> Do not use labels that don't provide any context.
+Examples: Videos, Load more, Download

 ### Code
 Code implementation goes here